FabienTregan/TheOldManGlitch/readme.md

 ![Debugger ready to explain the crafted payload](Bootstraped%20clean.PNG)

-> The item second octet in this buffer is `24`, this is because our first Pokémon is a Pidgey.
-This `24` in `D164` translates for the processor into this `inc h` instruction where have in second line.
+> The second byte in this buffer is `24`, this is because our first Pokémon is a Pidgey.
+This `24` in `D164` translates for the processor into this `inc h` instruction we have in second line.

 Highlight both in blue with EpicPen.